 Shao is responsible for implementation of inpatient quality and patient safety initiatives across multiple campuses, and was the lead project manager in implementing Fall TIPS at NYPH.
 Prior to her joining NYPH, she was the Director of Outreach and Quality Improvement in the Diabetes Prevention and Control Program at the New York City Department of Health and Mental Hygiene.
 She earned her MPH in Sociomedical Sciences from the Columbia University Mailman School of Public Health.

-Dr. I-Fong Sun Lehman is the Director of Quality and Patient Safety at NewYork-Presbyterian Hospital/Columbia University.
-She leads a team of Quality Patient Safety Specialists and Clinical Systems Engineers in the efforts to improve patient safety and quality care.
-Prior to her joining NYPH, she was the Director of Clinical Communities at The Johns Hopkins’ Armstrong Institute for Patient Safety and Quality.
+Dr. Lehman is the Director of the Center for Patient Safety Research where she is responsible for overall operations including grant and contract activities.
+Previously, she was the Director of Quality and Patient Safety at NewYork-Presbyterian Hospital/Columbia University overseeing Columbia Milstein, The Allen Hospital and Lawrence Hospital.
+Prior to joining NYPH, she was the Director of Clinical Communities at The Johns Hopkins’ Armstrong Institute for Patient Safety and Quality.
 She earned her DrPH in Health Policy and Management from Johns Hopkins School of Public Health and her MS in Health Policy and Administration from the Harvard School of Public Health.

 Dr. Carter advances formal collaborations between service and academia and mentors professional nurses in activities of clinical scholarship.
 Dr. Carter is an emergency department nurse by background and her clinical experiences inform her research, which examines and explores the nurses’ role in optimizing patient care.